-An alternate equation for calculating the $CO_2$ storage capacity in oil and gas reservoirs is based on the geometry of the reservoir (areal extent and thickness) as given in reserves data bases:
+An alternate equation for calculating the CO2 storage capacity in oil and gas reservoirs is based on the geometry of the reservoir (areal extent and thickness) as given in reserves data bases:

-$$M{CO2t} = \rho{CO2r} \times [R_f \times A \times h \times \phi \times (1 - S_w) - V{iw} + V{pw}]$$
+$$M{CO2t} = \rho{CO2r} \times [R_f \times A \times h \times \phi \times (1 - S_w) - V{iw} + V{pw}]$$ (6)

-In the above equations $R_f$ is the recovery factor, $F{IG}$ is the fraction of injected gas, P, T and Z denote pressure, temperature and the gas compressibility factor, respectively, $B_f$ is the formation volume factor that brings the oil volume from standard conditions to in-situ conditions, $V{iw}$ and $V{pw}$ are the volumes of injected and produced water, respectively (applicable in the case of oil reservoirs), and A, h, $\phi$ and $S_w$ are reservoir area, thickness, porosity and water saturation, respectively.
+In the above equations R_f is the recovery factor, F{IG} is the fraction of injected gas, P, T and Z denote pressure, temperature and the gas compressibility factor, respectively, B_f is the formation volume factor that brings the oil volume from standard conditions to in-situ conditions, V{iw} and V{pw} are the volumes of injected and produced water, respectively (applicable in the case of oil reservoirs), and A, h, φ and S_w are reservoir area, thickness, porosity and water saturation, respectively.
 If gas or miscible solvent is injected in oil reservoirs in tertiary recovery, then the mass balance of these should be added to eq.
 (5) or (6).
 The subscripts "r" and "s" in eq.
 (4) denote reservoir and surface conditions, respectively.
-The CO2 density at reservoir conditions $\rho{CO2}$ is calculated from equations of state (e.g., Span and Wagner, 1996).
+The CO_2 density at reservoir conditions ρ{CO2} is calculated from equations of state (e.g., Span and Wagner, 1996).
 The volumes of injected and/or produced water, solvent or gas can be calculated from production records.
+In the case of reservoirs with strong aquifer support (water drive), the volumes of injected and produced water may be negligible by comparison with the amount of invading water.

 As mentioned previously, the total storage capacity for a region (defined on the basis of geography, jurisdiction or sedimentary basin) is the sum of storage capacities in the individual reservoirs, and is based on discovered recoverable oil and gas in place.
-A simple extrapolation should be used to account for the theoretical storage capacity in undiscovered oil and gas reservoirs, producing the ultimate theoretical storage capacity $M{CO2u}$ :
+A simple extrapolation should be used to account for the theoretical storage capacity in undiscovered oil and gas reservoirs, producing the ultimate theoretical storage capacity M{CO2u} :

-$$M{CO2u} = (OGIP_u / OGIP_d) \times [\sum M{CO2u}]g + (OOIP_u / OOIP_d) \times [\sum M{CO2u}]o$$ (7)
+$$M{CO2u} = (OGIP_u / OGIP_d) \times [\sum M{CO2t}]g + (OOIP_u / OOIP_d) \times [\sum M{CO2t}]o$$ (7)

 where the subscripts u, d, g and o stand for ultimate, discovered, gas and oil, respectively.
-As an illustration, the ultimate $CO_2$ storage capacity in oil reservoirs in Alberta, Canada, would be ~1 Gt $CO_2$ on the basis of initial established reserves of 17 Bbbl and ultimate recoverable reserves of 19.7 Bbbl (AEUB, 2006; Bachu and Shaw, 2005).
+As an illustration, the ultimate CO_2 storage capacity in oil reservoirs in Alberta, Canada, would be ~ 1 Gt CO_2 on the basis of initial established reserves of 17 Bbbl and ultimate recoverable reserves of 19.7 Bbbl (AEUB, 2006; Bachu and Shaw, 2005).
 The results, however, should be used with caution because they will be as good as the estimates of undiscovered oil and gas reservoirs, which in many jurisdictions around the world are of poor quality.